crscardellino/crscardellino.github.io/SBWCE/index.md

 The cleaned corpus is publicly available to download as [raw text file](http://cs.famaf.unc.edu.ar/~ccardellino/SBWCE/clean_corpus.tar.bz2).
-The word vectors are publicly available to download in [word2vec's binary format](http://cs.famaf.unc.edu.ar/~ccardellino/SBWCE/SBW-vectors-300-min5.bin.gz) and also in [text format](http://cs.famaf.unc.edu.ar/~ccardellino/SBWCE/SBW-vectors-300-min5.txt.bz2).
+The word vectors are also available to download in [word2vec's binary format](http://cs.famaf.unc.edu.ar/~ccardellino/SBWCE/SBW-vectors-300-min5.bin.gz) and in [text format](http://cs.famaf.unc.edu.ar/~ccardellino/SBWCE/SBW-vectors-300-min5.txt.bz2).

+### Disclaimer

+I tried to find all the Spanish corpora, from different sources, that were available to download freely from the web.
+No copyright infringement was intended and I also tried to acknowledge correctly all the original authors of the corpora I borrowed.

+If you are an author of one of the resources and feel your work wasn't correctly used in this resource please feel free to [contact me](mailto:ccardellino@famaf.unc.edu.ar) and I will remove your work from this corpus and from the embeddings.

+Likewise, if you are author or know of some other resources publicly available for the Spanish language (the corpus doesn't need to be annotated) and want to contribute, also feel free to [contact me](mailto:ccardellino@famaf.unc.edu.ar).

 Corpora
 -------